Minglokyam/Survival-game/phase1/SurvivalGame/readme.txt

-The Pong Game refers to the game logic from the following website. http://gamecodeschool.com/android/programming-a-pong-game-for-android/ However, the software structure is changed.
+The Pong Game takes the following website as a reference. http://gamecodeschool.com/android/programming-a-pong-game-for-android/

+However, the code is changed substantially to improve software architecture.